Why It Works

-- Preheating the pan and coating it with bacon grease creates the dark crusty with a light smoky, nutty flavor
+- Preheating the pan and coating it with bacon grease creates a dark crust with a light smoky, nutty flavor.

 1 cup yellow cornmeal

 1/2 teaspoon baking soda

 1/2 cup buttermilk